roboto-ai/robologs-ros-actions/actions/db3_info/README.md

 # db3_info

-This Action saves ros2 db3 metadata to a json file.
+This Action extracts metadata from ROS 2 DB3 files (.db3) and saves it to a JSON file.

 ## Getting started